-- 6. If you have a Quickstop model, disengage the chain brake before starting work by pulling the hand guard (1) back toward the handlebar (5). - The engine is stopped by moving the Master Control lever (2) to "STOP".
+- 6. Disengage the chain brake before starting work by pulling the hand guard (1) back toward the handlebar (5). - 7.
+The engine is stopped by moving the Master Control lever (2) to "STOP".

 Caution:

 If the Master Control lever is in the "START" position, it must first be disengaged from this position by squeezing the throttle trigger.
 Only then can the Master Control lever be moved to the "STOP" position.